knowledgeontology/fungal_evolution/README.md

 This repository contains alignment files and scripts to reproduce the paper,<b> "Congruence amidst discordance between sequence and protein-content based phylogenies of fungi"</b>

 <b>1 TreePuzzle Analysis:</b><br>
-'spe27.phylip' is input file of Treepuzzle analysis,which combine alignments of 455 single-copy orthologous proteins into <br>
-27 sequences related to 27 species.<br>
+'spe27.phylip' is the input file of Treepuzzle analysis,which combine alignments of 455 single-copy orthologous<br> proteins into 27 sequences related to 27 species.<br>
 use the following script:   /home/ghx/puzzletree/puzzle   /home/ghx/puzzletree/spe27.phylip<br>
 notice:  you should change '/home/ghx/puzzletree/'  to  your own work space<br> Treepuzzle_outfile  is the output of the analysis.<br>